ibanFR/semantic-versioning-kata/docs/index.md

 3. New features and fixes are immediately available to the users after a commit is pushed to the main branch.
 View your [repository's releases and tags] to see the published versions based on your commit messages.

-## Concrete: Release a BREAKING CHANGE for Lift Button
+## Concrete: Release a BREAKING CHANGE for Lift Button - 15 min

 Following the release of version `v1.y.z`, customers raised a safety concern: the lift doors should not be closed when the lift is initialized!